bitcoindevkit/bitcoindevkit.org/content/blog/2020/hello-world.md

 ## Introduction

 This article should serve as a "getting started" guide for developers who are considering integrating BDK in their projects: it tries to introduce the reader to the basic concepts behind the library and some of its modules and components that can be used to build a very simple functioning Bitcoin wallet.
-All the information written in this article are valid for the current `master` git branch, and should remain valid for the upcoming [`v0.11.0` release](https://github.com/bitcoindevkit/bdk/projects/1) which is planned to be tagged pretty soon.
+All the information written in this article are valid for the current `master` git branch, and should remain valid for the [`v0.11.0` release](https://crates.io/crates/bdk/0.11.0). which is planned to be tagged pretty soon.

 ## Design Goals